EbukaOkoli01/Cal_Mart_SQL_Project/Insights/section_F_subquery_question.md

 ## <div align = "center"> Section F — Subquery Question </div>

 ### Objective
+This section demonstrates how subqueries can be used to perform comparisons, detect missing data, and identify top performers across different business dimensions.
+It covers scalar, correlated, and multi-row subqueries to answer questions such as:

+Which customers spend more than the average?

+Which products have never been ordered?

+Which suppliers have the highest average prices?

+These techniques enable deeper insight into customer performance, product activity, and supplier pricing trends, supporting data-driven business decisions.
 ##

 <b> Q21.
 Find customers who have placed orders greater than the average order total using a subquery. </b>